The Math Artist who burns confederate flags and officiates the wedding of union and confederate soldiers

 From left to right : Dre, CeCe Jordan, Prophet Wright, John Sims, Derrick Carr, and Von Bellows.

 If you watch the Periscope capture of the events with Annie Sprinkle and then again with Sims himself at the wedding, you might notice the audience is small.
-I suspect this is a result of gun shyness.
-This is likely partly because of the artist and also his presenting host.
+I suspect this is a result of gun shyness, partially from the artist and also his presenting host.
 They didn’t do much promotion for the event, perhaps due to the reception of his previous work at Gettysburg, where Sims was to stage the hanging of the Confederate Flag on a gallows.
 The death threats and change of plans were not encouraging.

 If the Confederate flag was a virus and we were truly time traveling with John Sims, would Omar Mateen burst into The Pulse and slaughter 49 young gay people as they celebrated Pride Weekend in Orlando, Florida?